ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-debug/debugging-bl33-uefi-5.md

 Adding symbol files for UEFI requires you to boot the FVP once without debugging, so that you can retrieve the symbol file locations and memory addresses.

 After booting the FVP, notice that in the Non-secure AP console output, the UEFI load system helpfully shows where each driver is relocated to.
-The UEFI load system pre-formats the output into `add-symbol-file` directives that can just be copy-and-pasted.
+The UEFI load system pre-formats the output into `add-symbol-file` directives that can be copy-and-pasted.

 The log files are stored in:
 ```bash